 There is a group and a website for solo mariners, The Great Loop Solo Ambassadors.
 It is sponsored by America’s Great Loop Cruisers Association (AGLCA), which is headquartered in Summerville, South Carolina.

 Yes, with no problem; there are many solo Loopers.
-Getting through the locks is easier with two people, though.
+Though, getting through the locks is easier with two people.
 You can always have your family or friends fly in along your journey.

 Is the Great Loop Fun?

+Yes, tons of fun!
 You can have the time of your life on the Great Loop.
 Loopers surely think the Great Loop is great fun.
-There is so much to see and do along the Great Loop of great fun.
+There is so much to see and do along the Great Loop.

 How Many Boats Have Done the Great Loop?

 Traditionally, retired Loopers do the Loop, and more recently, family Loopers have joined the retired Loopers.
-Families have learned that they can work remotely and homeschool their children.
+Families can work remotely and home school their children.
 It only takes a dream to make an adventure and journey work for a busy family utilizing the internet of things.

 Since 1906, no one knows how many boaters have experienced the thrill of the Great Loop.
 Fewer than 200 Loopers complete the Great Loop annually, according to National Geographic.
 The first documented voyage of the Great Loop occurred in 1906.

-Scott Matthews, boat builder, took his family on the first logged Great Loop expedition in 1906.
-Bob Reynolds, Scott’s grandson, co-produced a documentary about that voyage.
+Scott Matthews, a boat builder, took his family on the first logged Great Loop expedition in 1906.
+Bob Reynolds, Scott’s grandson, co-produced a documentary about Bob’s voyage.
 The Great Loop was never officially forged or constructed.
 It follows existing waterways mostly maintained by federal and state governments.

 Before Scott Matthews, in the late 19th century, Ken Ransom, an 18-year-old sailor raised on the shores of Lake Michigan, was the first to see the potential for adventure in America’s nautical maze.
 Ken took off despite his mother’s dire objections with three of his high school friends in search of the Great Loop.